Skip the navigation menu

 You’ve got two options when connecting computers and other devices to your home internet service — wireless (WiFi) and wired (ethernet).
 Wireless technology is much faster than it used to be, but a wired ethernet connection can still transfer information at higher speeds.

 Of course, a wired connection is more limiting since you have to be close to the physical plug.
 And some devices like smartphones and tablets don’t offer a wired option at all.
-It is usually recommended to use both the wired connection, with wall-to-wall WiFi coverage in your home for optimum performance.
+It is usually recommended to use both the wired connection, with wall-to-wall WiFi coverage in your home for optimum performance, regardless of your plan’s Mbps speeds.

 How Much Speed Do You Really Need?